OpenNebula/docs/source/management_and_operations/capacity_planning/scheduler/overview.rst

     [...]
     AUTOMATIC_REQUIREMENTS="CLUSTER_ID = 100"

-If resources from different Clusters are used together, the VM creation will fail with an error message like:
+If resources from different Clusters are used together, VM creation will fail with an error message like:

 .. prompt:: bash $ auto